How do I buy BOOKS for class?

-Students may study abroad for a full year, one semester, the four-week spring term or summer.
+Students may study abroad for a full year, one semester, the four-week spring term, or summer.
 Opportunities range from faculty-led trips for the spring term to full-year independent study abroad experiences.
-Approximately half of our students study abroad during their four years at W&L. For more information on studying abroad, visit the Office of International Education website.
+Approximately half of our students study abroad during their four years at W&L. For more information on studying abroad, visit the Center for International Education website.

 The academic year at W&L is divided into three segments: a 12-week fall term, 12-week winter term, and 4-week spring term.
 Our calendar allows us to teach specialized courses which are narrowly-designed in scope during the spring term.
 It also enhances study-abroad and internship opportunities.
 Each spring, a number of our professors lead study-abroad programs.
 We also offer a spring politics program in Washington, D.C. and global finance program in Manhattan.
 In each of these programs, students intern in individual offices while meeting for weekly classes and seminars.
 For more information, visit the Admissions website.

 Yes.
 As a liberal arts college, Washington and Lee provides students with both an in-depth understanding in the area of their major and a breadth of understanding in varied disciplines.
 Our Foundation and Distribution Requirements cover courses across many disciplines to ensure that all W&L graduates achieve a broad-based liberal education.

 W&L offers 41 undergraduate majors.
 Over the last few years, Economics, History, Business Administration, Journalism, Biology, and English have been most popular.
 You will find that W&L, as a liberal arts college, is unique in offering a business school and a journalism program: we are the only top 20 liberal arts college with a fully-accredited business school and with a fully-accredited journalism program.